 Some of the more common hydromorphone withdrawal symptoms that people experience include:

-Again, these and any other symptoms you might experience are very difficult to manage on your own.
-It’s also possible that you might experience more serious symptoms of withdrawal when you stop taking hydromorphone.
-Seizures have been known to happen, as well as other dangerous reactions.
+Withdrawal symptoms for hydromorphone abuse are very difficult to manage on your own.
+Many people will experience more serious symptoms of withdrawal when they stop taking hydromorphone.
+For example, seizures have been known to happen.
 This is why it’s best to recover in a professional setting.

 After the 72-hour mark, you should begin to feel better.
 Many of the symptoms you’ve experienced will disappear altogether.
-Others may linger, but be more mild.
+Others may linger, but be milder.

-Please be aware that just because you feel better, that doesn’t mean you’re out of the woods.
+It doesn’t mean you’re out of the woods just because you feel better than before.
 There are some individuals who will continue to experience physical and emotional issues for several weeks, or even months.
-It’s also common for people to have rebound symptoms, which can feel as though they’re starting all over again with recovery.
+It’s also common for people to have rebound symptoms, which can feel as though they’re starting all over again with their recovery.

 Hydromorphone has a very short half-life.
 That means that it stays in your system for a shorter period of time than other drugs.
 The IV form of the drug has a half-life of only 2.3 hours.